zhongkaifu/Seq2SeqSharp/README.md

 ```

 ### Data format for SeqCliassificationConsole tool
-The data format is tokens along with the corresponding tags for classification per line.
-Tokens are inputs to the encoder, and ask model to predict tags.
+It also uses two files for each pair of data and follows the same naming convention as Seq2SeqConsole tool in above.
+The source file includes tokens as input to the model, and the target file includes the corresponding tags that model will predict.
+Each line contains one record.
-Tags and tokens are split by tab character.
-It looks like [Tag1] \t [Tag2] \t ... \t [TagN] \t [Tokens in Text]
+The model supports multi-classifiers, so tags in the target file are split by tab character, such as [Tag1] \t [Tag2] \t ... \t [TagN].
+Each classifiers predicts one tag.
-If data has multi-tags, model will run multi-tasks for these tags.

 Here is an example:
 Tag                 |  Tokens in Sequence